weakish/docs-en/views/sdk_setup_android_securely.md

 }
 ```

-Then add the following initialization code in the `onCreate` method of the `Application` class:
+Then add the following initialization code into the `onCreate` method of the `Application` class:

 ```java
 import cn.leancloud.AVOSCloud;